2019-2020 Important Notice

 This approach is designed to be fun.
 It helps children who are limited in what they eat, find new foods scary or struggle with the motor skills or sensory aspects of eating.

-There are a range of additional assessments that can be used in conjunction with our clinical observation to help problem solve difficulties you or your child may be facing such as difficulties with behavioural or mental health difficulties.
+There are a range of additional assessments that can be used in conjunction with our clinical observation to help problem solve difficulties you or your child may be facing.

 Reports detailing the results of our assessments can be provided to you and shared with other professionals involved with your child.